amanshah11/Gov-press-release-emailer/README.md

 **No email received**
 - Check your spam folder
 - Verify the App Password has no spaces
-- Re-run from Actions tab and check the logs
+- Re-run manually from the Actions tab and check the logs

 **Red ✗ on the Actions run**
 - Click the failed run → click the failed step to read the error
+- The workflow auto-retries once (60s wait) before failing
 - Most common cause: incorrect App Password, or PIB was temporarily down

-**Empty digest / no releases found**
-- PIB may not have published for that day (public holidays, weekends)
-- The script handles this gracefully and still sends a notice email
+**Fewer releases than expected**
+- PIB publishes throughout the day — if you run before 11 PM you may not get all releases yet
+- Run again at 11 PM for the complete day's list

+**GitHub Actions didn't run on schedule**
+- Go to Actions tab and check for a yellow "disabled" banner — click Enable
+- Or make a small commit (edit README, add a space) to reactivate the schedule
+- GitHub pauses scheduled workflows on inactive repos after a period of inactivity